 Acute oak decline is a disease of oak trees which has been emerging in England and Wales since the end of the 20th century.
 It is characterised by extensive bleeding or oozing of dark fluid from small lesions or splits in the bark of tree stems , eventually leading to dieback and death in most cases.
 It affects many species of oak (trees in the Quercus genus).

-The splits are longitudinal forming in the cracks between the bark plates and are typically between 5 and 10cm long.
-They can be close to one another (10-20cm) or spaced further apart.
+The splits are longitudinal, forming in the cracks between the bark plates, and are typically between 5 and 10cm long.
+They can be close to one another (10-20cm), or further apart.

-Underneath the outer bark at the bleeding point, the inner bark a wet and slimy lesion forms and the tissue breaks down developing into a fluid filled cavity.
-The larval galleries of Agrilus bigattutus, a native bark boring beetle, are almost always visible in and around the lesions.
+A wet and slimy lesion forms underneath the outer bark at the bleeding point, and the tissue breaks down, developing into a fluid-filled cavity.
+The larval galleries of the two-spotted oak buprestid (Agrilus biguttatus), a native bark-boring beetle, are frequently visible in and around the lesions.

-In longitudinal section black flecking may be seen in the inner bark running up the length of the cut section.
+In longitudinal section, black flecking might be seen in the inner bark running up the length of the cut section.
 In some cases the inner bark can show signs of callusing in an attempt to heal the cavity.

-The tree canopy may show signs of deterioration, but in many cases this does not occur until the tree is near death.
+The tree canopy might show signs of deterioration, but in many cases this does not occur until the tree is near death.

-The Agrilus larva can even sometimes be seen when a panel is opened in the tree stem.
+The buprestid larva can sometimes be seen when a panel is opened in the tree stem.

 The establishment of AOD on a site is typically characterised by low numbers of trees being affected initially, increasing to the point where more than half the oaks on the site have extensive stem bleeding.